New Student Orientation

 2. Off-Campus Application: Required of all students who will commute/live off-campus.

-3. Parking Application: Required of all students (both commuter and residential) who will have a vehicle on campus.
+3. Parking Application (Coming Soon!)
+Required of all students (both commuter and residential) who will have a vehicle on campus.

 6. Parent & Family eNewsletter Subscription: Recommended for all families of students